-I selected Visa card for cleansing my sin (actually I wasn’t guilty, will tell later).
+I selected the Visa card for cleansing my sin (actually I wasn’t guilty, will tell later).
 The payment was confirmed on https://migs.mastercard.com.au/ssl Why is it going to Australia?
 Outsourcing?
-And why is it mastercard site when I selected Visa?
+And why is it MasterCard site when I selected Visa?
 A user in India could be a little worried about this entire process (they are already paranoid about using their credit card on the net).

 After the payment went thru I should have received the receipt by email.
 I didn’t.

 Anyways, it is a welcome change to be able to pay this fine on the internet.
 But the sad part is my car was never in the location this notice mentioned.
 We live in Bangalore East and the car never leaves that 2 km radius and the notice says we were in Bangalore South which is 2-3 hours away from my house.